Direct/Stafford Loan Information

 maximum amount students can borrow is based upon grade level and course of study.For interest rate information, click here.

 - Direct Parent Loans for Undergraduate Students - Direct Parent Loans for Undergraduate Students are available to parents or legal

 guardians of dependent undergraduate students.
 Parents or legal guardians may borrow

 up to the cost of attendance minus any financial aid each academic year.
-Direct PLUS
+The fixed

-after the loan is disbursed, unless a deferment has been requested and granted.
-The
+days after the loan is disbursed, unless a deferment has been requested and granted.

 The following information will help you with the student loan process.
 Please read

 the information carefully.
 If you have further questions, contact the Financial Aid

 In order to borrow, under the Direct Stafford loan programs students must complete a Master Promissory Note (MPN), a Loan Authorization Form (LAF), and Entrance Counseling in addition to completing the FAFSA application.